istio/istio.io/content/en/docs/ambient/install/istioctl/index.md

 $ istioctl manifest generate > $HOME/generated-manifest.yaml
 {{< /text >}}

 The generated manifest can be used to inspect what exactly is installed as well as to track changes to the manifest over time.
 While the `IstioOperator` CR represents the full user configuration and is sufficient for tracking it, the output from `manifest generate` also captures possible changes in the underlying charts and therefore can be used to track the actual installed resources.

 {{< tip >}}
 Any additional flags or custom values overrides you would normally use for installation should also be supplied to the `istioctl manifest generate` command.
 {{< /tip >}}

 {{< warning >}}
 If attempting to install and manage Istio using `istioctl manifest generate`, please note the following caveats:

-1. The Istio namespace (`istio-system` by default) must be created manually.
+1. Manually create the Istio namespace (`istio-system` by default).

 1. Istio validation will not be enabled by default.
 Unlike `istioctl install`, the `manifest generate` command will not create the `istiod-default-validator` validating webhook configuration unless `values.defaultRevision` is set:

     {{< text syntax=bash snip_id=none >}}
     $ istioctl manifest generate --set values.defaultRevision=default
     {{< /text >}}

 1. Resources may not be installed with the same sequencing of dependencies as `istioctl install`.

 1. This method is not tested as part of Istio releases.

-1. While `istioctl install` will automatically detect environment specific settings from your Kubernetes context, `manifest generate` cannot as it runs offline, which may lead to unexpected results.
+1. While `istioctl install` will automatically detect environment-specific settings from your Kubernetes context, `manifest generate` cannot do so as it runs offline, which may lead to unexpected results.
 In particular, you must ensure that you follow [these steps](/docs/ops/best-practices/security/#configure-third-party-service-account-tokens) if your Kubernetes environment does not support third party service account tokens.
 It is recommended to append `--cluster-specific` to your `istio manifest generate` command to detect the target cluster's environment, which will embed those cluster-specific environment settings into the generated manifests.
    This requires network access to your running cluster.

 1. `kubectl apply` of the generated manifest may show transient errors due to resources not being available in the cluster in the correct order.

 1. `istioctl install` automatically prunes any resources that should be removed when the configuration changes (e.g. if you remove a gateway).
 This does not happen when you use `istio manifest generate` with `kubectl` and these resources must be removed manually.

 {{< /warning >}}